nengo/nengo-mpi/docs/getting_started.rst

 This will run a simulation using the nengo_mpi backend, but does not yet take advantage of parallelization.
-However, even without parallelization, the nengo_mpi backend can often be quite a bit faster than the reference implementation (see our :ref:`benchmarks`) since it is essentially a C++ library accompanied by a python wrapper, whereas the reference implementation is pure python.
+However, even without parallelization, the nengo_mpi backend can often be quite a bit faster than the reference implementation (see our :ref:`benchmarks`) since it is a C++ library wrapped by a thin python layer, whereas the reference implementation is pure python.

-Partitioners
+Partitioning
 ------------
 In order to have simulations run in parallel, we need a way of specifying which nengo objects are going to be simulated on which processors.
 A